…page in proces..

 With this concept, Satellietgroep kicked off in 2006 with a fake news article ‘Kunst beschermt kust’ (Art protects coast).
 In anticipation of the future coastal expansions, the collective conceptually appropriated one of the artificial islands.
 A 3-year nomadic program evolved.

-research art in public space, arts as strategy in (sub)urban transformations, commissions:
+art as strategy in (sub)urban transformations

 2013: Schreihuisje, Gemeente Schiedam